Lauki thepla recipe - popular gujarati snack recipe. This is dudhi thepla made from grated bottle gourd, whole wheat flour and few spices.

 - Take chapati atta, grated lauki, green chilies, ginger paste and cilantro in a bowl.

-- Add all dry spices (kasoori methi, turmeric, red chili and coriander powder, salt) and 1 tablespoon of oil.
+- Add all dry spices, salt and 1 tablespoon of oil.

 - Mix everything very well using your hands.

 - Divide it into 8 equal portions.
-And roll it into a round ball using your hands.
+And make round balls using your hands.

 - Take one ball at a time.
 Flatten it between your palms and roll in into dry flour